giuppep/MendeleyBibTeXCleaner/README.md

 $ mendeleycleaner config
 ```

-At the first run, the script will create a configuration file in `~/.MedeleyBibTeXCleaner`
+At the first run, the script will create a default configuration file in `~/.MedeleyBibTeXCleaner`
 The first few lines of the configuration file will look like
 ```
 # Configuration file for MendeleyBibTeXCleaner
 #
-# Comment with "#" (or delete) the lines corresponding to the keys
+# Comment with "#" (or delete) the lines corresponding to the BibTeX fields
-# that you DO NOT want in the processed bib file.link
+# that you DO NOT want in the processed bib file.
-month
-isbn
-eprint
-address
+# If you want to include additional BibTeX fields, simply add them at the
+# end of this file.
+author
+title
+journal
+pages
+...
 ```
 The user should edit the configuration file to their preferences before running the script.
+The default config file will return a bibliography with minimal information.

 To display the help message, simply run